Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Proof of main results

-\begin{remark} One can also construct webs by using the equidistribution of preimages of generic points instead of repelling points, see \cite{DS03}.
-Indeed, as mentioned above, by \cite{BBD18,B16} the stability of a family implies the existence of a holomorphic map $\sigma\colon M\to V$ whose graph does not intersect the postcritical orbit.
+\begin{remark} One can also construct webs as in Proposition \ref{p:nuweb} by using the equidistribution of preimages of generic points instead of repelling points, see \cite{DS03}.
+Indeed, as mentioned above, by \cite{BBD18,B16} the stability of a family implies the existence of an element $\sigma \in \mathcal J\setminus \mathcal J_s$, i.e., a holomorphic map $\sigma\colon M\to V$ whose graph does not intersect the postcritical set.
 Hence, one can consider the measures